apache/spark/docs/configuration.md

   <td>spark.streaming.blockInterval</td>
   <td>200</td>
   <td>
-    Duration (milliseconds) of how long to batch new objects coming from network receivers used in Spark Streaming.
+    Duration (milliseconds) of how long to batch new objects coming from receivers used in Spark Streaming.
   </td>
 </tr>